 [Editor's note: article updated and streamlined on 6/30/22]

 1. Pelvic Stability Exercises: Single Leg Balance

-DR. YANOK: Here's one of my quickest and easiest ways to improve balance.
+Here's one of the quickest and easiest ways to improve balance.
 Simply stand nice and tall, keeping your hips and shoulders level and stacked on top of another.
 Keep your arms by your side.
 Then, tighten your core, lift your right foot about four to six inches off the ground, and hold for 30 seconds.